An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Numerical results

 where $(x,y,z)\in \{(x,y,z)~|~x^2+y^2+z^2=1\},~ t\in[0,T]$, and

 with exact solution $u(x,y,z,t) = \sin (\pi x) \sin (\pi y) \sin(\pi z) e^{-t}$.

 We analyze the spatial approximation order of surface FEMs and time approximation error obtained by CN and SDC schemes.
-In the following calculation, we denote $\|\cdot\|_{\bM}$ as the $L^2$ norm on a curved surface $\bM$.
-First, we observe the error of surface FEMs.
+Denote $\|\cdot\|_{\bM}$ as the $L^2$ norm on a curved surface $\bM$.
+Firstly, we observe the error of surface FEMs.
 We use the CN scheme with $\delta t=1\times 10^{-4}$ to ensure the contour discretization accuracy.
 As shown in Fig.\,\ref{fig:Order}~(a), the error order of linear, quadratic and cubic surface FEMs are $2$, $3$, and $4$, respectively, which is consistent with theoretical results.

-Second, we present the error order of the contour discretization schemes, see Fig.\,\ref{fig:Order}~(b).
-We use the cubic surface FEM as the spatial discretization scheme and guarantee enough spatial discretization accuracy.
-The scheme of the experiment is that the mesh grid will be refined once as the contour nodes are doubled when given an initial mesh.
-When implementing the CN method, $5762$ initial spatial degrees of freedom (DOFs) are used.
-When applying the SDC scheme, the initial spatial DOFs are $362$.
+Secondly, we present the error order of the contour discretization schemes, see Fig.\,\ref{fig:Order}~(b).
+We use the cubic surface FEM as the spatial discretization scheme to guarantee enough spatial discretization accuracy.
+When using the CN method, $5762$ initial spatial degrees of freedom (DoFs) are used.
+When applying the SDC scheme, the initial spatial DoFs are $362$.
+In these experiment, the spatial mesh grid will be refined once as the contour nodes are doubled.
 From Fig.\,\ref{fig:Order} (b), one can find that the CN method has second-order precision.
-SDC method has $m(J+1)$-order precision, $m$ is the order of numerical method (CN), $J$ is the step of correction, here $m=2$, $J=1$.
+SDC method has $m(J+1)$-order precision, $m$ is the order of basic numerical method (CN), $J$ is the step of correction, here $m=2$, $J=1$.
 These results are also consistent with theoretical results.

-Next, we confirm the integral accuracy of the numerical solution along with the contour variable $t$.
-We use a modified fourth-order integral method, see (26) in \cite{wei2019finite}, and the spectral integral scheme, as discussed in the Sec.\,\ref{subsec:spint}, to integrate $u^{CN}_{h}$ and $u^{SDC}_h$ from $0$ to $1$ for $t$ to obtain $U_h^{CN}$ and $U_h^{SDC}$, respectively. $u^{CN}_{h}$ and $u^{SDC}_h$ are the numerical solutions obtained by CN and SDC methods.
-The cubic surface FEM with $92162$ DOFs are used to ensure enough spatial precision.
+Finally, we confirm the integral accuracy of the numerical solution along with the contour variable $t$.
+We use a modified fourth-order integral method, see (26) in\,\citep{wei2019finite}, and the spectral integral scheme, as presented in the Sec.\,\ref{subsec:spint}, to integrate $u^{CN}_{h}$ and $u^{SDC}_h$ from $0$ to $1$ for $t$ to obtain $U_h^{CN}$ and $U_h^{SDC}$, respectively. $u^{CN}_{h}$ and $u^{SDC}_h$ are the numerical solutions obtained by CN and SDC methods.
+The cubic surface FEM with $92162$ DoFs are used to ensure enough spatial precision.
 The integral value of the corresponding exact solution is discretized as $U^e_h$.
 The error is defined as

 where $W\in\{CN, SDC\}$.
 As Tab.\,\ref{tab:intOrder} presents, the SDC method achieves the accuracy about $1.89 \times 10^{-7}$ only requiring $16$ contour points, while the CN scheme needs $128$ nodes to reach the accuracy of $4.65\times 10^{-7}$.
 It is worth noting that the error value of SDC method is only reduced to about $2 \times 10^{-7}$ due to the limitation of spatial discretization precision.